 Many other data sources prove the same.
 Amazon found that for every one second delay, conversions dropped by 7%, which amounts to a loss of $1.6 billion.

-Walmart came to the similar conclusion – they measured 1% revenue increase for every 100ms of site speed improvement.
+Walmart came to a similar conclusion – they measured 1% revenue increase for every 100ms of site speed improvement.

 Apart from the poor UX, low page load time also limits the crawling ability of Google bots.